 A British ballistic expert consulted by Reuters found that Siddiqui was shot multiple further times after he was killed.
 Security officials with the former Afghan government and Indian government officials told Reuters that based on photos, intelligence, and an examination of Siddiqui’s body, his body was mutilated while in Taliban custody after his death.

 Shortly following Siddiqui’s death, Taliban spokesperson Zabihullah Mujahid told Reuters that the militant group had not been aware there was a journalist on the scene, and said it was unclear how Siddiqui was killed.
 Mujahid said that Siddiqui’s injuries occurred prior to the Taliban’s discovery of the body, and denied reports that Siddiqui was captured and executed and that his body was desecrated following his death.

-Siddiqui was a member of the Reuters photography team that won the 2018 Pulitzer Prize for feature photography for “shocking photographs that exposed the world to violence Rohingya refugees faced in fleeing Myanmar.”
+Siddiqui, a father of two children, was a member of the Reuters photography team that won the 2018 Pulitzer Prize for feature photography for “shocking photographs that exposed the world to violence Rohingya refugees faced in fleeing Myanmar.”

 CPJ emailed the Ministry of Interior of the previous Afghan government for comment in July 2021, but did not receive any response.